Add a Text2Cypher tool

 You identified a question your existing tools could not answer, asked it to see the gap, created a Text2Cypher tool with a when-to-use description and domain context, and asked the question again to compare the results.

-In the next lesson, you will learn how to design design an agent with a clear role and scope.
+In the next lesson, you will learn how to use the Similarity Search tool for semantic lookups.